-Description of valuation technique and inputs used Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurements Comparison method of valuation which entails comparing the property with similar properties that were sold recently and those that are currently offered for sale in the vicinity.
-Recent transactions of similar properties at or near reporting period with similar land usage, land size and location.
+Description of vectorion technique and in Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurements Comparison movaluation which comparing the prosimilar properties sold recently and are currently offere the vicinity. operty with that were those that Recent transactions of similar properties at or near reporting period with similar land usage, land size and location.
 The estimated fair value would increase/(decrease) if recent transactions of similar properties at or near reporting period with similar land usage and land size were higher/ (lower).